Review and road test of the Volvo XC60 B4

-This B4 mild hybrid unit offers a good combination of performance and efficiency, capable in front driven form of 49.5mpg on the WLTP combined cycle and up to 148g/km of WLTP-rated CO2.
+This B4 mild hybrid unit offers a good combination of performance and efficiency.
 For the AWD version, the figures are up to 44.1mpg and 167g/km.That's pretty much a match for the highest standards set by rivals in this class and, to give you some real world perspective, is only about 10% worse than the figures you'd get from an automatic three cylinder Ford Focus.

 And in summary?
 Well you'd be forgiven for concluding that sales success is a virtual given for just about any new SUV launched these days: it seems that buyers just can't get enough of them.
 In some cases, that's merited - and this is one of them.
 This car might not please magazine road testers, but we can't help feeling that it's been cleverly perfected for the actual priorities of its targeted market.
 This then, is the Swedish SUV.
 Evolved.